-All nodes must protect data integrity in case of failure.
-Configured system reset or I/O fencing is required to ensure data integrity for all nodes.
+All nodes must be configured to protect data integrity in case of failure.
+System reset and/or I/O fencing is required to ensure data integrity for all nodes.

-Note: No matter what the cluster components are, SGI recommends that you use a system reset configuration on potential metadata servers to protect data integrity and improve server reliability.
+Note: No matter what the cluster components are, SGI recommends that you use a system reset configuration on server-capable nodes in order to protect data integrity and improve server reliability.
 I/O fencing (or system reset when available) must be used on client-only nodes.